In 2018, The MTC Education production Hungry Ghosts by Jean Tong will tour to regional Victoria and Tasmania.

 How long is a piece of string if you tie one end to your home country and the other to your heart?

 A young Malaysian–Chinese woman leaves the security of family for the freedom of life in Australia.
 Part mystery and part dark comedy, Hungry Ghosts explores what it is to be ‘missing’ – from being absent at the family dinner table, to the still-missing Malaysian Airlines Flight MH370.

-MTC’s 2018 Education show is the ideal introduction to non-naturalism for VCE Drama Units 1 & 2 and Year 10 Drama, with an eclectic mix of performance styles, innovative stage design and integrated video.
+MTC’s 2018 Education show is the ideal introduction to non-naturalism for VCE Drama Units 1 & 2 and Year 10 Drama, with an eclectic mix of performance styles, and innovative stage design.
 Directed by Petra Kalive (Melbourne Talam) and complemented by MTC’s comprehensive teaching resources, Hungry Ghosts will excite and inspire students across learning areas, particularly those devising their own ensemble performances.

 Contact your local arts centre below for more information or to book:

 The Potato Shed, Geelong: Tuesday 29 May 1pm & 7pm

 RMacLeod@geelongcity.vic.gov.au 03 5251 1998

 Launceston College, TAS: Thursday 31 May 1.30pm & Friday 1 June 10.30am

 Wangaratta Performing Arts Centre: Tuesday 5 June 10.30am

 The Wedge, Sale: Thursday 7 June 1.30pm & 8pm